ihouwat/shopping-list-app-live-backend/README.md

 * `BASE_URL`: for testing in different environments
 ### Set collection variables
 * `baseURL`: for testing in different environments
 * `schema`: for schema validation.
 To generate a schema, run `npm run schema` and copy the output `./postman/schemas/schema.json` content to the collection variable.
-Note that **some of the `anyOf` definitions will not work in Postman**, so don't override these.
+Note that **some of the `anyOf` definitions and array schemas don't translate properly in Postman**, so don't override these.
 Ex: see groceryStoreModel and updateStoreCategoriesResponseSchema.
 Also manualy change openapi version to 3.1.0 in the schema file.
 * `itemName`: random string to use for item name

 ### Run tests